Deltares/hydromt_wflow/docs/user_guide/components.rst

   Document here the different model components available and if they are links between the components (one component should be run before others or if updating this component then others should be updated as well).

-For wflow, the different components available for building or updating are:
+For plugin, the different components available for building or updating are:

 .. autosummary::
-   :toctree: generated/
+   :toctree: ../generated/
    :nosignatures:

-   WflowModel.setup_config
-   WflowModel.setup_basemaps
-   WflowModel.setup_rivers
-   WflowModel.setup_lakes
+   PluginModel.setup_config
+   PluginModel.setup_basemaps
+   PluginModel.setup_gauges

 .. warning::

-    In wflow, the order in which the components are listed in the ini file is important: setup_rivers should be run before setup_lakes.
+    In plugin, the order in which the components are listed in the ini file is important: setup_rivers should be run before setup_lakes.